How to Design a Dress: A Fashion Designer’s Guide

 Dresses.
 From the togas of Ancient Greece to the corseted frocks of the Victorian era to today’s endless variety of silhouettes, the dress has long been an iconic piece of personal style and our shared sartorial heritage.

 With dozens of styles from couture to ready-to-wear, from sporty T-shirt dresses to trendy party wear, there are so many directions a dress can take.
 And as an emerging fashion designer, it all might seem a bit overwhelming.
 Fortunately, we’re here to help.
-Consider this your ultimate guide to design a dress that expresses your vision and makes it a reality.
+Consider this your ultimate guide to designing a dress that expresses your vision and makes it a reality.

 A Glossary of Dress Design